groteworld/pikalang/README.md

 ----------
 This is a fan-based parody of themes from [Pokémon] [3].
 The language, as well as its author, is in no way associated with the Pokémon francise and its creators, nor is this project, in any way, for-profit.
+This is a project to teach myself `ply`.

 [1]: http://esolangs.org/wiki/Pikalang
 [2]: http://en.wikipedia.org/wiki/Brainfuck "Brainfuck"